 All financial and other information presented in this Official Statement has been provided by the District from its records, except for information expressly attributed to other sources.
-The presentation of information, included tables of receipts from taxes and other sources, is intended to show recent historic information, and is not intended to indicate future or continuing trends in the financial position or other affairs of the District.
+The presentation of information, including tables of receipts from taxes and other sources, is intended to show recent historic information, and is not intended to indicate future or continuing trends in the financial position or other affairs of the District.
 No representation is made that past experience, as is shown by such financial and other information, will necessarily continue or be repeated in the future.

-Included in this Official Statement are descriptions of the Bonds, the Order and certain other information about the District and its finances.
+This Official Statement, which includes the cover page, the schedule, and the appendices hereto, provides certain information about the District and its finances.
 All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each such document.
-Copies of such documents may be obtained upon request from the District and, during the offering period, from the District's Municipal Advisor, Live Oak Public Finance, LLC, 1515 S. Capital of Texas Hwy., Suite 206, Austin, Texas 78746, by electronic mail or upon payment of reasonable copying, mailing, and handling charges.
+Copies of such documents may be obtained upon request from the District and, during the offering period, from the District's Financial Advisor, Live Oak Public Finance, LLC, 1515 S. Capital of Texas Hwy., Suite 206, Austin, Texas 78746, by electronic mail or upon payment of reasonable copying, mailing, and handling charges.

 This Official Statement speaks only as to its date, and the information contained herein is subject to change.
-A copy of the Official Statement pertaining to the Bonds will be filed by the Underwriters with the Municipal Securities Rulemaking Board through its Electronic Municipal Markets Access ("EMMA") system.
-See "CONTINUING DISCLOSURE" herein for a description of the District's undertaking to provide certain information on a continuing basis.
+A copy of the Official Statement pertaining to the Bonds will be filed by the Underwriters with the Municipal Securities Rulemaking Board through its Electronic Municipal Market Access ("EMMA") system.
+See "CONTINUING DISCLOSURE" and "APPENDIX E - THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" herein for a description of the undertakings of the District and TEA, respectively to provide certain information on a continuing basis.
 Capitalized terms used, but not defined herein, shall have the meanings ascribed thereto in the Order (defined below).

-INFECTIOUS DISEASE OUTBREAK - COVID-19
+Infectious Disease Outbreak - COVID-19